APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-aftermath.md

 	- “In an interview with The Times, Braziel laid out his strategy for overhauling UCLA security operations — and responded to questions and criticism from faculty and others about his role, which is actually a $52,000-a-month short-term position.”

-	- "Ariela Gross, a UCLA law professor, was one of several who expressed concern about accountability as Braziel was hired so quickly into such a senior position to start a new administrative office without faculty input — as is generally required under UC’s system of shared governance."
+	- "Ariela Gross, a UCLA law professor, was one of several who expressed concern about accountability as Braziel was hired so quickly into such a senior position to start a new administrative office without faculty input — as is generally required under UC’s system of shared governance.

+		“When you see something thrown together in a couple of days that hasn’t been vetted but has enormous power, I have concerns,” Gross said.
+“There’s potential for abuse.”"

 	- "But Braziel’s terms of employment are significantly different from public assumptions, based on Block’s announcement.
 He is not a permanent employee with multiple responsibilities related to campus safety.
 Braziel’s original contract, obtained by The Times, ended Aug.
 31 and has been extended until the end of the year."

 	- "He said he hoped to have key changes in place with a plan to move forward to hand off to the incoming chancellor, Julio Frenk, who will take the reins Jan.
 1."

-	- "He said he agreed to a short-term contract to review UCLA’s protest management and suggest institutional changes to improve safety practices after first being contacted by the UC Office of the President and then Block."
+	- "Braziel, 64, who lives in Sacramento, said he never had a desire or intention to move to Los Angeles for a long-term job.
+He said he agreed to a short-term contract to review UCLA’s protest management and suggest institutional changes to improve safety practices after first being contacted by the UC Office of the President and then Block."

 	- "He said he understood his other job duties as helping UCLA through a peaceful commencement, and providing updates on security operations to Block, who testified before a congressional committee in May about campus efforts to combat antisemitism and manage protests.
 Block stepped down July 31."

 	- "“I’m the person coming in for just a few months, hopefully fix things, get them moving down the road and then somebody else takes over when I’m gone,” he said."

-	- "Braziel said he never agreed to set up the new Office of Campus Safety or prepare a campus response plan for potential fall protests — tasks that each amount to full-time jobs themselves but that many expected him to take on.
-Creating the safety office, he said, would take several employees many months to create a website, complaint intake process, training curriculum, policies and procedures, compliance auditing, staffing and planning for such future events as the 2028 Summer Olympics in Los Angeles."
+	- "Braziel said he never agreed to set up the new Office of Campus Safety or **prepare a campus response plan for potential fall protests — tasks that each amount to full-time jobs themselves but that many expected him to take on.** Creating the safety office, he said, would take several employees many months to create a website, complaint intake process, training curriculum, policies and procedures, compliance auditing, staffing and planning for such future events as the 2028 Summer Olympics in Los Angeles."

 		- What about the investigation on April 30th?
 Where is it?